Zoe0123/Pinnacle-uofthacks/README.md

 1. Git clone this repository.
 2. Open Android Studio (download if you haven't).
-3. Open the repository and then run it with an emulator (make sure your gradle version is up to date).
+3. Open the Catch directory from the cloned folder in Android Studio) and then run module app with an emulator (make sure your gradle version is up to date).

 ## Retrain the recommendation system